beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - How to Do A/B Testing
 - A/B Testing with Python
     - Free Trial Screener
-    - Check Which Newsletter Brings Higher Ttraffic
+    - Check Which Newsletter Brings Higher Traffic
     - Relationship Between Mailer Type and Signup Rate
     - Conversion Rate Optimization